huanglx12/Swiss-Voting/README.md

   "district_attribute" -- the file containing the information of balance constraints;
   "district_votes" -- the file containing the information of votes.

-The number "alg_num" represents the applied algorithm: alg_num=0 represents using the default enumerating algorithm and alg_num=1 represents using a CPLEX solver.
+The number "alg_num" represents the applied algorithm: alg_num=0 or without alg_num represents using the default enumerating algorithm and alg_num=1 represents using a CPLEX solver.

-Hint: Using alg_num=1 requires to install a CPLEX solver (https://www.ibm.com/products/ilog-cplex-optimization-studio).
+Hint: For Swiss voting, the default enumerating algorithm is fast enough.
+However, if one wants to use our codes on larger inputs, then the defaults might be slow and one can use CPLEX to speed up.
+Using CPLEX (alg_num=1) requires to install a CPLEX solver (https://www.ibm.com/products/ilog-cplex-optimization-studio).
 After installing the provided IBM CPLEX solver, one should update line 4 in bloc_rule.py with the path of the cplex solver.
 E.g., the default path on MacOS seems to be /Applications/CPLEX_Studio_Community128/cplex/python/2.7/x86-64_osx.
 The code will also generate an additional file that contains the formulation of the corresponding integer linear program (optimization.lp).

 The "district_candidates" file has the following format:
   1. A single line with a number m (the number of candidates).